Xensor (XSR) 24 Hour Trading Volume Reaches $11,179.03

-Xensor (XSR) traded flat against the US dollar during the 24-hour period ending at 10:00 AM Eastern on October 1st.
-During the last week, Xensor has traded down 0% against the US dollar.
-One Xensor token can currently be purchased for about $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+Xensor (XSR) traded flat against the dollar during the 24-hour period ending at 18:00 PM ET on October 2nd.
+One Xensor token can now be bought for approximately $0.0001 or 0.00000000 BTC on popular exchanges.
+During the last week, Xensor has traded down 0% against the dollar.
 Xensor has a total market capitalization of $240,395.39 and $11,179.03 worth of Xensor was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.